 - 5.7.4 Uses Not Specifically Prohibited.
 Uses that are not specifically prohibited above are not to be construed as allowable by exclusion.
-Uses that are not defined in these Criteria must be evaluated by the Floodplain Administrator, who shall make the final determination on whether the use is allowable.
-Because detention ponds and water quality ponds and facilities are not specifically prohibited above, it does not mean that such uses or facilities are expressly permitted under these Criteria. - 5.7.5 Variances.
-Variances to the prohibited floodplain will be managed according to the process and criteria stated in Chapter 1 of these regulations - 5.7.6 Allowable Uses and Improvements to be Considered.
-SEMSWA has determined that the following uses and improvements may be considered within a floodplain if it is determined that the proposed use or improvement is in conformance with the floodplain regulations and floodplain management goals.
+Uses that are not defined in this criteria must be evaluated by the Floodplain Administrator, who shall make the final determination on whether the use is allowable. - 5.7.5 Variances.
+Variances to the prohibited floodplain uses must be approved by the Floodplain Administrator.

+- 5.7.6 Allowable Uses and Improvements to be Considered.
+The County has determined that the following uses and improvements may be considered within a floodplain if it is determined that the proposed use or improvement is in conformance with the County's floodplain regulations and floodplain management goals.
 It must be demonstrated that none of the conditions identified in 5.7.1 will occur as a result of the proposed use or improvement. - a.
 Playground Equipment/Tot lots Property owners will be required to accept legal liability for flooding potential and hazards. - b.
 Ball fields Use of backstops and other ancillary structures shall be evaluated on a case-by-case basis. - c.
 Landscaping in conformance with uses allowed in drainage easements - d.
 Parks and Recreation facilities, including trails. - e.
-On-line regional detention and water quality facilities associated with SEMSWA and District approved master plans. - f.
+On-line regional detention and water quality facilities associated with County and District approved master plans. - f.
 Local streets if street depth criteria are not exceeded and alternative access outside of floodplain is available. - g.
 Underground utilities, with adequate cover. - h.
 Parking lots for active park facilities. - i.
 Others, as permitted.